SamR1/FitTrackee/docsrc/source/features/global_map.rst

 .. versionadded:: 1.0.0

-User workouts can be displayed on a global map and filtered by:
+User workouts can be displayed on a global map and filtered by date and sports.

-- date
-- sports

 .. figure:: ../_images/global_map.png
    :alt: FitTrackee Global Map